raufsingh/Financial-Sales-Report/README.md

 1. **Filters**: Use the slicers or filters available at the top of the report to analyze data by specific time periods.
 2. **Interactions**: You can interact with the visuals by clicking on data points, which will filter other visuals accordingly.
 3. **Export Data**: Export the data used for the visuals to Excel or CSV using the "Export Data" option in Power BI.

+If you have any questions, suggestions, or just want to say hello, you can reach out to us.
+We would love to hear from you!